 - Bottles (if needed / asked for)

 These are all items my hospital gave me the first time around which is why you will not see me packing them the second time around.
-Less items to pack, more items to take home.
+Fewer items to pack, more items to take home.

 If you are not sure if your hospital will provide these items, you can always pack a few just in case – or when you call to ask about their pandemic covid policies ask them if they provide diapers for your newborn or any items that you may not have to pack.

-That’s actually all on our list birthing people.
+That’s actually all on our list of birthing people.
 If you think we missed an item or you used something I didn’t mention, let me know in the comments below.

 Want To Remember This Post?
 Pin The Image Below To Your Fave Pinterest Board.